English

 Introduction

-Pluto also brought forward his other argument that sought to say that the philosophers should be made kings.
-He argued that making political decisions required judgment which should be left to the experts.
-(Wolf 2006) he stressed that using the idea of specialization which is seen as the key to running the republic efficiently(Allan Bloom).
-He continued to elaborate that each member of polis had a skill, and ruling itself is a skill that required some special training that could only be administered to a few.
-He maintained that the philosophers had to possess the qualities that were vital for their ruling, consequently they had to love wisdom and knowledge since it was through knowledge which was a virtue that they could rule efficiently.
+Pluto also brought forward his other argument that sought to say that philosophers should be made kings.
+He argued that making political decisions required judgment, which should be left to the experts.
+(Wolf 2006) he stressed using the idea of specialization, which is seen as the key to running the republic efficiently (Allan Bloom).
+He continued to elaborate that each member of the polis had a skill, and ruling itself was a skill that required some special training that could only be administered to a few.
+He maintained that the philosophers had to possess the qualities that were vital for their ruling, consequently, they had to love wisdom and knowledge since it was through knowledge which was a virtue that they could rule efficiently.

-Criticism of Plato’s arguments
+Criticism Of Plato’s Arguments

-2. Discuss Plato’s understanding of individualism
+2. Discuss Plato’s Understanding Of Individualism

-This essay seeks to give an insight into Plato’s understanding of individualism concept and an argument about his understanding of individualism.
+This essay seeks to give an insight into Plato’s understanding of the individualism concept and an argument about his understanding of individualism.

-Work cited
+Work Cited

 Allan Bloom “Republic of Plato” third edition 2013